dcunha95/VRPSolverInstall/README.md

 .\part1_wsl_setup.ps1 -UbuntuVersion "22.04" -Libraries @("python3", "python3-pip") -ScriptToRun "C:\path\to\your\script.sh"
 ``` -->

-Run the first part of the script to install WSL with Ubuntu 22.04:
+Run the first part of the script to install WSL with Ubuntu 22.04, saving the log with the `Start-Transcript` utility:

 ```powershell
 Start-Transcript -Append part1_wsl_setup.log